Chapter 2: resources and transfers

 - DEVICE_LOCAL: physically located on the device;

-this is required for:
+and it is required for:

 - LAZILY_ALLOCATED: only accessible from within the device